sreenivas98/Learning_Journey/index.md

 ---
-title: Welcome to my first blog post
+title: Welcome to my programming language learning blog
 ---
 This is my learning journey of a new programming language (C#).